 I always feel that it is important to explain really the origins of this work.
 When I won The Peak about five years ago, most people at that time thought that it just came out of nowhere.
-What I think is important for me to explain is how, in a way, for me this work was layered over the past 10 - 12 years.
+What I think is important for me to explain is how, in a way, for me this work was layered over the past ten to twelve years.
 This work began while I was still a student at the Architectural Association in 1975/6 when I was a student of Rem Koolhaas and Elia Zenghelis.
 The limit at that point was dealing with the fact that there were certain modern tendencies and traditions which have yet to be researched and investigated.
 And because the school was operating as a kind of laboratory for developing ideas and developing new ideas in architecture this work began.
-Also there was another kind of thing which was that a lot of people believed this work to be Constructivist or the Russian avant garde and the Suprematists and I think that one has to explain why this connection occurred, and what was it about these previous architects and artists which we found interesting.
+Also there was another kind of thing which was that a lot of people believed this work to be Constructivist or the Russian avant-garde and the Suprematists and I think that one has to explain why this connection occurred, and what was it about these previous architects and artists which we found interesting.
 For us the Russians, the reason they excited us in a way as a starting point was not the formal and painterly investigations but in terms of architecture the Russians at that point were really inventive in terms of program.
 Also, at that point, because it was a new kind of social order in Russia, it made it possible for certain new ideas and new programmes to take place.
 And one can use the argument that these things have not really occurred in Europe.
-But 10 years ago, when there was a general economic depression in the West, the cultural background for this work was really right in the sense that one thought that one can actually inject certain ideas which might re— generate it or revitalise it.
+But ten years ago, when there was a general economic depression in the West, the cultural background for this work was really right in the sense that one thought that one can actually inject certain ideas which might regenerate it or revitalise it.
 In a way there was a parallel between these two situations.
-The other thing which also was important is that the Modern project for us had not yet begun, and that for us to understand the value of this work in a Modern tradition, in a 20th century tradition, it was import? ant to look back at certain Modern work as a kind of background material for this one.
+The other thing which also was important is that the Modern project for us had not yet begun, and that for us to understand the value of this work in a Modern tradition, in a twentieth century tradition, it was important to look back at certain Modern work as a kind of background material for this one.
 For me it was really the development of all this work to date that can actually lead on to any new investigations.

 If you would like to view the whole talk please follow one of the following linksSubscribe